ksevindik/ksevindik.github.io/_posts/2007-08-29-experiences-with-jsr-170-and-alfresco-part-i.md

+---
+layout: post
-# Experiences with JSR-170 and Alfresco, Part I
+title: Experiences with JSR-170 and Alfresco, Part I
+author: Kenan Sevindik
+---
 Nowadays, I have found a chance to read about Java Content Repository API specification, also known as `JSR-170`, and play with `Alfresco`, which is a nice implementation of it.